Clonidine extended-release (generic; US brand name Kapvay® has been discontinued) is a centrally-acting alpha2-adrenergic agonist.

 - Doses higher than 0.4 mg/day have not been evaluated and therefore not recommended.

-- Since it has not been systematically evaluated for long-term maintenance treatment, physicians should periodically assess usefulness if prescribed for extended periods.
+- Since it has not been systematically evaluated for long-term maintenance treatment, physicians should periodically assess its usefulness if it is prescribed for extended periods.

 Discontinuation